Ph.D. Minnesota 1985

 Polarized democracies, mediation and conflict prevention, election processes and election observation, and Latin American politics

 Jennifer McCoy, PhD, is Distinguished University Professor of Political Science at Georgia State University.
-She served as Founding Director of the Global Studies Institute at GSU (2015-16), and Director of the Carter Center’s Americas Program 1998-2015, leading projects on democratic strengthening, mediation and dialogue, and hemispheric cooperation.
+She served as Inaugural Director of the Global Studies Institute at GSU (2015-16), and Director of the Carter Center’s Americas Program (1998-2015), leading projects on democratic strengthening, mediation and dialogue, and hemispheric cooperation.
 A specialist on democratization and polarization, mediation and conflict prevention, election processes and election observation, and Latin American politics, Dr. McCoy has authored or edited six books and dozens of articles.
 Her latest book is International Mediation in Venezuela (with Francisco Diez, 2011).
 She teaches courses on comparative democratization, international norms, and Latin American politics.

 She recently completed a collaborative research project funded by USAID and NSF on Legitimacy Deficits in Transitional Justice in the Colombian Peace Process.
 Dr. McCoy also participates in an international research team on Causes and Consequences of Populism, comparing Latin America and Europe.
 She has received research grants and awards from NSF, USAID Center for Democracy, US Institute of Peace, Rockefeller Foundation, North-South Center, and Fulbright Association.